-In the case of both known offenders and potential offenders It must always be remembered that the incumbent and churchwardens have ultimate sanction in allowing access to the tower.
+In the case of both known offenders and potential offenders it must always be borne in mind that the incumbent and churchwardens have ultimate sanction in allowing access to the tower.
 All ringers should appreciate that there is no automatic right to ring bells in any tower controlled by the church.

-Safeguarding -the Wider Considerations.
+Safeguarding - the Wider Considerations

 The term "Safeguarding" has deliberately been adopted by the Church to extend concern for the well being of all church users, although "Child Protection" is still foremost.
-Those undergoing Basic and Foundation training will be shown how to recognise signs of anxiety, neglect or abuse in both children and adults.
+Those undergoing Awareness Training will be shown how to recognise signs of anxiety, neglect or abuse in both children and adults.